ebanner/extipy/README.md

 ## How it works

 This kernel manager lets Jupyter create a brand new kernel like normal.
-Then it looks in your runtime directory (should be `~/Library/Jupyter/runtime/` on mac) for the most recently started IPython kernel and connects to it.
+Then it looks in your runtime directory (should be `~/Library/Jupyter/runtime/` on mac) for the most recently modified `kernel-*.json` file and connects to it.